jmacwhyte/go-coinbase-trade/README.md

 - `Get Product Candles` - Get historical market data for one product
 - `Get Market Trades` - Get the latest trades for one product

+Access to the order book will be added later, as it uses a socket instead of REST.

 ## Credentials

 To use this library, you will need to initalize a client with the API key and secret provided by your Coinbase account.
 The `Host` and `Path` values only need to be provided if you want to use something other than the production server (e.g. sandbox testing, etc)